EasezzZ/WRF-postprocessing/README.md

 ---------------------------------------------
 Most WRF-related software are complicated and written in FORTRAN.

 We want something very simple so everyone can contribute.
-That why this one is written in C.
+That is why this one is written in C.

 Documentation